-You must submit your claims for Eligible Expenses within the applicable time limitations outlined under each benefit.
-Proof of claim must be provided in writing and in a form considered acceptable by Blue Cross.
+You must submit your claims for Eligible Expenses within applicable time limitations.
+Proof of claim must be provided in writing and in a form acceptable by Blue Cross.

-Blue Cross must approve your proof of claim and may require you to provide additional information and/or require you to undergo a medical examination by a physician or Health Professional as often as deemed necessary.
+Blue Cross must approve your proof of claim and may require you to provide additional information and undergo a medical examination by a physician or Health Practitioner as often as deemed necessary.
 Blue Cross reserves the right to suspend or deny a claim until you have submitted the additional information requested to process the claim.